-The borrower has the option to extend the term of the loan for one 12 month period at no fee.
+The borrower has the option to extend the term of the loan for one 12-month period with no change in the rate of interest.

 Arbor Commercial Mortgage holds a 50% membership interest in 130 West 30th, LLC which it did not contribute to us in connection with the asset contribution.
 This interest is used to partially fund a loan loss guarantee by Arbor Commercial Mortgage.
-See "- Participating Interests in Our Investments Retained by Arbor Commercial Mortgage" below.
+See "- Arbor Commercial Mortgage's Related Interest in Our Investments" below and "Management's Discussion & Analysis of Financial Condition and Results of Operations of Arbor Realty Trust, Inc. and Subsidiaries - Related Party Transactions - Related Party Loans" elsewhere in this prospectus.

 1025 5th Avenue.
-Arbor Commercial Mortgage originated this \$1.1 million bridge loan in October 2002 and contributed it to us upon the consummation of the original offering.
+Arbor Commercial Mortgage originated this \$1.1 million bridge loan in October 2002 and contributed it to us upon the consummation of the private placement.
 The borrowers used the loan proceeds to renovate an apartment in a cooperative building in New York, New York.

-As of September 30, 2003, the loan bore interest at a fixed rate of 18.00% per annum and was scheduled to mature in October 2003.
-In October 2003, the maturity date of the loan was extended to October 2004 and the interest rate was reduced to 10.00%.
+This loan matures in October 2004 and has an interest rate of 10.00%.
 Interest payments are due monthly and the principal balance is due in full upon maturity.
 The loan is secured by a pledge of 225 cooperative shares owned by the lessee of the apartment and the apartment lease.

 Concord Street & Henry Terrace.
-Arbor Commercial Mortgage originated this \$5.0 million bridge loan to Henry Terrace, LLC and 100 Concord St., LLC in April 2003 and contributed it to us upon the consummation of the original offering.
+Arbor Commercial Mortgage originated this \$5.0 million bridge loan to Henry Terrace, LLC and 100 Concord St., LLC in April 2003 and contributed it to us upon the consummation of the private placement.
 The borrowers used the proceeds to refinance an existing loan on a 74 unit multi-family residential property in Worcester, Massachusetts and a commercial property in Framingham, Massachusetts.

 The loan bears interest at a variable rate of LIBOR plus 5.50%, with a 7.00% floor, and matures in April 2004.
 Interest payments are due monthly, and the principal balance is due in full upon maturity.
-In addition, upon maturity or prepayment of the loan, the borrower must pay deferred interest equal to the greater of 2.00% on the original principal balance or the amount necessary to generate an aggregate annual internal rate of return of 14.00%.
+In addition, upon maturity or prepayment of the loan, the borrower must pay deferred interest equal to the greater of 2.00% of the original principal balance or the amount necessary to generate an aggregate annual internal rate of return of 14.00%.
 The loan is secured by a first mortgage lien on the properties.

-The borrower has the option to extend the term of the loan for one 6 month period at no fee if the loan has an outstanding principal balance of not more than \$1.5 million at the time the extension is requested.
+The borrower has the option to extend the term of the loan for one 6-month period with no change in the rate of interest if the loan has an outstanding principal balance of not more than \$1.5 million at the time the extension is requested.
 In December 2003 the borrower made a principal payment of \$2.1 million, reducing the outstanding loan balance to \$2.9 million.

 Dylan Hotel.
 Arbor Commercial Mortgage refinanced a discounted loan between Debis Financial Services Inc. and Grand Palace Hotel at the Park LLC with a \$14.0 million bridge loan to Grand Palace Hotel at the Park LLC in March 2003.
-Arbor Commercial Mortgage contributed this bridge loan to us upon the consummation of the original offering.
+Arbor Commercial Mortgage contributed this bridge loan to us upon the consummation of the private placement.
 The borrower is the owner of a 107 room hotel in New York, New York.